damontecres/StashAppAndroidTV/README.md

 The app strives to be compatible with the latest released version of Stash.

-Currently, the minimum supported/tested server version is Stash `0.28.0`.
+Currently, the minimum supported server version is Stash `0.28.0`.

 #### Devices

 The app supports many devices running Android TV OS, such as the NVIDIA Shield, Amazon Fire TV devices (Fire OS 6 or greater), or Chromecast with Google TV.

+It also supports Android phones and tablets, but the UI is not fully optimized for touch input.

 See [Device Compatibility](https://github.com/damontecres/StashAppAndroidTV/wiki/Device-Compatibility) for more information.